Listen To The Article

 Eating a cup of yogurt a day that contains live and active cultures is a wise investment in your health.
 The cultures (beneficial probiotic bacteria) in the yogurt help to keep a balance of good bacteria in your gut, allowing it to function at its optimal level.
 Much of the body’s immune system is located in the gut, so keeping the gut happy should help to maintain good overall health.

-Yogurt is not the only option when it comes to probiotic foods.
-Other foods you may want to consider trying are milk kefir, water kefir, kimchi, and fermented sauerkraut and veggies (such as old-fashioned pickles).
+Yogurt is not the only option when it comes to probiotic foods and natural immune-boosting.
+Other foods you may want to consider trying are milk kefir, water kefir, kimchi, and fermented sauerkraut and veggies.
 Check out your local health food store for real, fermented foods or try making your own for even more benefits.

 Berries contain both vitamin C and bioflavonoids, which work together to help the body to rid itself of toxins, boost the immune system, and to maintain healthy collagen levels in the skin.
 These are all things you want to have going for you in the winter season.
 Try putting berries in a yogurt smoothie, use them to top your oatmeal or cereal, or add them to salads or desserts.